harsh157/Git_Open_Issues/README.md

 Views folder has all the views.
 In this case only homepage is required.

-Given more time i would handle the request as ajax request and populate data using callback function.
+In future would handle the request as ajax request and populate data using callback function and make the UI better.